 Bootcamp features a set of regular presentations and Q&As with people from Breakthrough's network of Senior Fellows and associated experts.
-Examples from 2012 include:
+Examples from the past include:

 Roger Pielke, Jr., Breakthrough Senior Fellow, gave a presentation on the role of science in politics and policy.

 Bill Bonvillian, Director of MIT's Washington Office and Professor at Georgetown University, presented a history of the federal government's involvement in technological innovation.